pagkly/Zed/Investopedia/Investing/DJIA .md

 -   Dec.
 26, 2018: The Dow recorded its largest one-day point gain of 1086.25.
 -   July 11, 2019: The Dow broke above 27,000 for the first time in its history.
 -   Feb.
 12, 2020: The Dow hits its pre-crisis high of 29,551.
 -   March 2020: The Dow Jones crashes with back-to-back record down days amid the global coronavirus pandemic, breaking below 20,000 and falling 3,000 points in a single day amid several 2,000 and 1,500 up and down moves.
-It officially entered bear market territory on March 11, 2020, ending the longest bull market in history that began in March 2009.6
+It officially entered [[Bear Market ]]territory on March 11, 2020, ending the longest bull market in history that began in March 2009.6
 -   Nov.
 16, 2020: The finally broke its pre-COVID-19 high, reaching 29,950.44 points.7
 -   Nov.
 24, 2020: The Dow closes [breaks the 30,000 mark](https://www.investopedia.com/dow-tops-30-000-for-first-time-ever-5088847) for the first time, closing at 30,045.84.
 8